 - Add all of the ingredients to a medium sized bowl.
 Whisk until combined.

-- Divide between two smaller bowls or glasses.
+- Divide between two smaller bowls or an airtight container.

 - Top sliced banana, chocolate chips, more peanut butter, or whatever you would like.